Gravitational behavior of an effective topological field theory in a gravitational instanton background: Dirac fermions in Cartan geometry and effective topological field theory

 We start considering massless Dirac fermions living on four-dimensional open spin manifolds $M$ with Euclidean signature.
-In the context of Cartan geometry, these manifolds are equipped with a tangent space isomorphic to the de Sitter space.
+In the context of Cartan geometry, we take manifolds equipped with a de Sitter tangent space.
 This property reflects the fact that we are considering Dirac fermions invariant under local $Spin(5)$ transformations \cite{Randono2}, where the $Spin(5)$ group is the double covering of the $SO(5)$ de Sitter group.
 Thus, the corresponding fermion action is given by

 where